 NATIONAL HISTORIC TRAILS: These trails are congressionally designated, and follow as closely as possible and practical, to the original trails or routes of travel having national historic significance.
 The purpose of this designation is to identify and protect historic routes and their remnants and artifacts.

-NATIONAL SCENIC TRAILS: These trails are congressionally designated, and are established as regional trails to provide for the conservation and enjoyment of the nationally significant scenic, historic, natural, or cultural qualities of the areas through which such trails may pass.
+NATIONAL SCENIC TRAIL: These trails are congressionally designated, and are established as regional trails to provide for the conservation and enjoyment of the nationally significant scenic, historic, natural, or cultural qualities of the areas through which such trails may pass.

 Congressionally designated, these areas of undeveloped federal land retain their primeval character without permanent improvement or human habitation and are managed to preserve their natural conditions.
 They offer outstanding opportunities for solitude or primitive unconfined types of recreation and may contain ecological, geological or other scientific, scenic or historical values.